 You can also tap the GIF button and search your device for a picture to send to your match.
 Note that, as the name of the button implies, only pictures whose file names end in ".gif" will work.

 Although being matched with someone on Tinder shows that each party is at least somewhat interested in the other, this doesn't really mean much.
-Some Tinder users will simply "like" as many of their potential matches on Tinder as possible, just because they're curious to see how many matches they can get.
-As a result, roughly half of all matches on Tinder don't lead to message exchanges.
+Some users will simply "like" as many of their potential matches on Tinder as possible, just because they're curious to see how many matches they can get.
+As a result, roughly half of all matches don't lead to message exchanges.
 If you want to break that stereotype, don't wait for a match whom you really like to send the first message.
 Take the initiative!

 While it's important to make the first move when it comes to messaging on Tinder, don't go flying blind into a conversation, either.
 Have a look at your match's profile information and photos, and make a note of things that you have in common.
 Maybe they like the same kind of food as you do.
 Maybe you adhere to the same religion or political viewpoint.
 Maybe you share interest in one or more hobbies.